aditinrw/Pinterest-API-Demo/README.md

 # Pinterest-API-Demo
-A simple demonstration project showcasing how to create RESTful APIs using Spring Boot.
-Includes endpoints for managing content such as pins, boards, and updates.
+A simple demonstration project that showcases how to create RESTful APIs using Spring Boot.
+This project simulates basic operations inspired by Pinterest, such as managing pins, boards, and updates, to demonstrate how APIs work.